-Are you fed up with the rat race?
+Are you fed up with the vexations of the rat race?

 The daily commute.
-Your gray cubicle.
+The pointless work.
+Your jerk of a boss.
 The office politics.

 But it doesn’t have to be like that.